 The majority of the physical recuperation happens within the first month after the surgery.
 During the preliminary stages, movement is limited to walking, sitting and standing without pushing, pulling or lifting.
 Return to work will depend on healing and if you have a less active job.
 Activities such as exercise may be limited for more than a month depending on how rapidly you recover.

-Potential Complications of Breast enhancementThis procedure is associated with many of the same dangers as other kinds of major cosmetic surgery.
-It also has some distinct risks including:
+Possible Difficulties of Breast enhancementThis procedure is associated with many of the same dangers as other kinds of major cosmetic surgery.
+It also has some distinct dangers including:

 - Uneven or rippling skin smoothness over the breast implant